-Delivered services and support to our communities through the significant weather events of early 2023.
-This included opening our contact centre 24/7 during Cyclone Gabrielle, working with affected homeowners to assess their properties, and providing ongoing guidance on remedial actions they could take.
+- Delivered services and support to our communities through the significant weather events of early 2023.
+This included opening our contact centre 24/7 during Cyclone Gabrielle, working with affected homeowners to assess affected properties and providing ongoing guidance on remedial actions they could take.

 Our roading teams responded immediately to ensure lifeline routes were cleared as soon as possible.
 Led by our resilience team, businesses could stay open by following continuity and incident management processes.

+- Purchased the old Waipa Tavern site.
+This

+will allow us to support the revitalisation of

+Ngaaruawaahia town centre and develop a

+community hub.
+The Waipa Tavern, which

+burned down last year, will be redeveloped

+into welcoming spaces for learning, creativity,

+engagement and connection.
+We'll engage with

+mana whenua and the wider community in the

+early planning stages.